rasbt/machine-learning-book/ERRATA/README.md

 58269.561754979375
 ```

-But it makes to compute the median absolute deviation
+But it makes more sense to compute the median absolute deviation

 ```python
 >>> def median_absolute_deviation(data):